Creating the illustrations for THE SPIRIT JOURNEY

 From time to time I will show you here more of my illustrations and explain new techniques that I use to give Christa’s old drawings a “new life”.
 What is available these days in graphic technology is stunning, and when you add to that a little time and a dash of imagination, you too will be able to realise your own artistic potential!

-Now in 2021, six years into this project, the newest illustrations for The Spirit Journey are modified to fit in with the developing storyline.
+Now in 2022, seven years into this project, the newest illustrations for The Spirit Journey are modified to fit in with the developing storyline.
 Various elements, never illustrated by Christa, are drawn by me.
-In a way, it forced me to brush up on my own illustration and design skills, which have always been part of my artistic sculptural expression.
+In a way, it forced me to brush up on my own illustration and design skills, which are part of my artistic sculptural expression.

 In the moonlight, a mysterious figure was watching them closely from the darkness of the pines.

 Dazed, Koko saw an unearthly light dancing in the night sky.

 On the second day, they found mysterious granite monoliths standing alone in the vastness of the tundra.
 Half submerged in permafrost, for eons they were carved by rain, ice and wind.